 - Early access: make sure you have uploaded subscriber-only audio for at least one episode for each show offering early access as a benefit.

 - Archive access: at least one show in the subscription should have at least half of its episodes available as subscriber-only audio.

 To set up subscriber-only audio see Set up your show for a subscription.

 Describing and promoting your subscription

-You have several opportunities to communicate the benefits you are offering subscribers with your Subscription Name, Custom Description, Promotional Banner, and Channel Description.
+You have several opportunities to communicate the benefits you are offering subscribers with your Subscription Name, Custom Description, Banner, and Channel Description.
 As you select and compose the copy for these promotions, keep these guidelines in mind:

 - Make sure to reference the audio-related benefits, such as bonus content or early access.

 - Prioritize benefits that listeners can unlock with their subscription on Apple Podcasts, rather than off-platform offers such as merchandise or live events.

 - You can include messaging about subscriptions helping financially support your show or a related cause, as long as you also mention the audio-related benefit available to the listener (for example, “Support great journalism and listen ad-free”).